Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Lower Bound

 Similarly, we can now combine Lemma \ref{lemma:utilities_agent_seller} and Equation \eqref{equa:fact_2} and obtain

 This completes the proof of the second claim. \end{proof}

-The following inequality about relative entropy will be useful in our proof of lower bound. \begin{lemma}(Bretagnolle-Huber Inequality) Let $\PP$ and $\QQ$ be probability measures on the same measurable space $(\Omega,\cF)$, and let $A\in\cF$ be an arbitrary event.
+The following lemma about relative entropy gives another useful inequality for our proof of the lower bound. \begin{lemma}(Bretagnolle-Huber Inequality) Let $\QQ_1$ and $\QQ_2$ be probability measures on the same measurable space $(\Omega,\cF)$, and let $A\in\cF$ be an arbitrary event.
 Then,

 where $A^{c}=\Omega\backslash A$ is the complement of $A$. \end{lemma}